What is ticking fabric?

-Traditionally, ticking fabric has a striped design and can be custom printed using your own design to fit the aesthetics of your home.
-More modern ticking fabrics use a huge variety of designs, with the primary feature being the close weave to prevent feathers sticking through the fibres.
+Traditionally, ticking fabric has a striped design but can be custom printed using your own design to fit the aesthetics of your home.
+Its primary feature is the close weave, preventing feathers sticking through the fibres.
 Occasionally, lighter weight cloth is printed with a striped pattern to resemble classic ticking fabrics.

 Popular ticking fabrics include:

 Traditionally, ticking fabric is made from cotton which is a natural material.
 Cotton fabric is made by processing bales of cotton in a textile mill to produce yarn, which is then woven into the final product.
 Similarly, linen is made by processing the fibres of flax plants to eventually create a woven cloth.
 Synthetics can also be used to create ticking material, as these can also be woven, but are formed using a chemical process.